Collaborative Arts Workshop I

 Working with Groups in Community Settings: From Theory to Practice

-Mary Bitel, L.C.S.W., B.F.A., Ph.D., holds a B.F.A. in theatre from Wayne State University, an M.S.W. with a concentration in group work from the Hunter College School of Social Work, and a Ph.D. in Social Welfare from the Graduate Center, City University of New York.
-Mary is on the faculty of New York University’s Tisch School of the Arts, Special Programs, Open Arts, where she teaches the integration of the fine and performing arts with the theories, skills and dynamics of group work.
-Mary also teaches a course on acting Shakespeare’s texts and is on the faculty of NYU’s International Theatre Workshop, Amsterdam.
-She has been a guest lecturer at Hunter’s School of Social Work for a number of years.
-Mary is a member of the Association for the Advancement of Social Work with Groups and Actors Equity.
+Mary Bitel, L.C.S.W., B.F.A., Ph.D., holds a B.F.A. in theatre from Wayne State University, an M.S.W. with a concentration in group work from the Silberman School of Social Work at Hunter College and a Ph.D. in Social Welfare from the Graduate Center, City University of New York.
+Mary is the Chair of Open Arts and Collaborative Arts where she teaches the integration of the arts with the theories, skills and dynamics of group work.
+Mary is also an acting teacher at Tisch where she leads the acting component of the Collaborative Arts BFA curriculum as well as teaching a course on Shakespeare.
+Mary is a senior faculty member in Tisch’s International Theatre Workshop, Amsterdam, having taught script analysis in that program since 1998.
+Prior to taking her faculty position at Tisch, Mary worked professionally as an actor, was Director of GirlSpace, a community-based after school program serving adolescents and teens in NYC, and for a number of years was a guest lecturer at Silberman School of Social Work.
+Mary is a member of Actors Equity and the International Association for the Advancement of Social Work with Groups.